 Because auxiliary police officers serve at the discretion of their department's chief of police, there is variation in the requirements for auxiliary law enforcement officers.
 For example, many smaller communities tend to have hourly requirements for auxiliary police officers.
 Moreover, some communities may require that potential auxiliary police officers undergo auxiliary law enforcement training.
 These training courses are often provided at local community colleges and teach potential auxiliary officers the basics of law enforcement, first aid and firearms training.

 Employment Outlook and Salary Information

 Although the U.S. Bureau of Labor Statistics (BLS) doesn't report statistics for auxiliary police officers, information pertaining to mainstream police officers or security guards is available.
-In 2013, police and sheriff's patrol officers earned median annual salaries of $56,130, and security guards earned $24,070 during that same year.
-From 2012-2022, employment for police and detectives was predicted by the BLS to expand more slowly than average at 5%, while jobs for security guards were expected to grow about as fast as average at 12%.
+In 2018, police and sheriff's patrol officers earned mean annual salaries of $65,400, and security guards earned $32,050 during that same year.
+From 2018-2028, both employment for police and sheriff's patrol officers, and security guards, were predicted by the BLS to grow as fast as average.

 To become an auxiliary police officer, one must be of legal age, pass drug tests and a background check, and be a permanent U.S. resident.
 Formal education isn't required since this a volunteer job, though some precincts may request and provide special training for these officers.
 Acting as crowd controllers and neighborhood security are their usual duties.